pytest-dev/pytest/doc/en/skipping.rst

 Skipping on a missing import dependency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can skip tests on a missing import by using :ref:`pytest.importorskip ref`
+You can skip tests on a missing import by using :ref:`pytest.importorskip`
-at module level or within a test or test setup function.
+at module level, within a test, or test setup function.

 .. code-block:: python